vdanen/edmonton-covid/README.md

 This is Sunday-afternoon hacking stuff, mostly to keep me sharp as I don't have the opportunity to do much work in Python lately.
 Sharing in case someone else finds it interesting.

+The script will automatically try to update a google sheet as defined in ~/.gsheet.ini (if this file exists).
+If the file does not exist, it will not attempt to update anything.

+The sheet needs tabs titled "PIVOT-[YEAR]" (i.e. PIVOT-2020) and will put the data for that year in the sheet.
+What you do with that is up to you, I use it to build charts and such.
+It will _only_ do this when you import, so it will first update the SQLite database and then attempt to update the spreadsheet.
+Any query operations do not touch the spreadsheet.